Did you know?

 In the wild, they are majestic on the wing.
-They fly higher than any other vulture – 8 000 metres, which means their eyesight is incredibly good.
-Scientific studies have suggested they can see 8 times further than humans, with 20 times better resolution.
+They fly higher than any other vulture – 8000m, which means their eyesight is incredibly good.
+Scientific studies have suggested they can see eight times further than humans, with 20 times better resolution.
 They can even see air molecules moving, which is how they find thermals.

 In other words, you don’t see them high in the sky, but they certainly can see you.